What is a "rate lock period"?

-In addition to choosing the shorter lock period, there are several ways you can score the best rate.
-A larger down payment will give you a reduced interest rate, since you'll have more equity at the start.
-You might opt to pay points to reduce your rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
-You will pay more initially, but you will save money in the end.
+There are other ways to get a lower rate, besides opting for a shorter rate lock period.
+A larger down payment will get you a lower interest rate, because you are starting out with more equity.
+You might choose to pay points to bring down your interest rate for the loan term, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to improve the interest rate over the term of the loan.
+You'll pay more up front, but you will save money in the end.

 Got a Quote Elsewhere?